-- Projects where private gain outweighs public benefit - Projects that don't protect heritage - Purchase of property or major capital projects involving significant amounts of redevelopment - In the majority of cases, exchange rate losses - Projects which are not ODA compliant
+- Projects where private gain outweighs public benefit - Projects that don't protect heritage - Purchase of property or major capital projects involving significant amounts of redevelopment - Projects which are not ODA compliant

 What is ODA?

 The Cultural Protection Fund is classed as official development assistance (ODA).
 Official development assistance is a term coined by the Development Assistance Committee (DAC) of the Organisation for Economic Co-operation and Development (OECD) to measure aid.
 Cultural Protection Fund projects are required to demonstrate that they are making a positive contribution to the social and economic development of one or more of the Fund's target countries.
 They should aim to further sustainable development (development that is likely to generate lasting benefits for the population of the country to which it is provided) or improve the welfare of the population.
 They should not aim to promote the culture or values of the UK.